 We live in a highly sexual culture that also idolizes utility (i.e., a means to an end).
 We tend to value things only based on what they lead to in the future.
 This commerce morality often mistakes the means for the end and, therefore, misses the end.
-To judge joy and sexual affection as … Read More
+To judge joy and sexual … Read More

 In the west the propaganda of religion is probably not as pervasive as are the songs, representations, and symbolism about love.
 We know how different religious influences change the interpretation of a fact.
 Now consider how everyone is a philosopher about love over coffee, but most people, do not want their love philosophies scrutinized.
-Most love philosophies are not concerned … Read More
+Most love philosophies are … Read More

 Intimate relationships and love ideals are a touchy topic anywhere, but the consequences of marriage, relationship breakups, and vengeance for rejection should make us willing to scrutinize our beliefs.
 Ideals should not blind us to facts.
-In some countries, divorce is almost impossible due to the force of custom, but custom itself does not make any … Read More
+In some countries, divorce is almost impossible due to the force of custom, but custom itself does not … Read More

 Excerpt: “…To be unaware of how we conceive intimate relationship leads to treating our questionable beliefs as fact.
 Let’s look at some problems and then solutions.